oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

-If the authorization server issued a refresh token to the client, the client makes a refresh request to the token endpoint by adding the following parameters using the "application/x-www-form-urlencoded" format per Appendix B with a character encoding of UTF-8 in the HTTP request entity-body:
+If the authorization server issued a refresh token to the client, the client makes a refresh request to the token endpoint by adding the following parameters using the `application/x-www-form-urlencoded` format per Appendix B with a character encoding of UTF-8 in the HTTP request entity-body:

 "grant_type":
 :    REQUIRED.
-Value MUST be set to "refresh_token".
+Value MUST be set to `refresh_token`.

 "refresh_token":
 :    REQUIRED.
 The refresh token issued to the client.